THE 16TH ANNUAL

 Since then, the Festival has evolved from a folksy, spontaneous neighborhood get-together to a well-planned annual event that combines fun and community support.
 The Festival brings residents, neighbors and friends together for a day of entertainment, music, dancing, and good food.
 The day promotes neighborhood restaurants, artists and craftspeople from Glen Park and well beyond.

 But it does something more: The Glen Park Festival raises money for children's programs based in Glen Park.
-In 2012, the festival raised over $5,200 to help procure materials and fund projects at Miraloma Cooperative Nursery School, Fairmount Elementary School , Glen Park Elementary School's, Glenridge Cooperative Nursery School, Sunnyside Elementary School, Thomas Edison Charter Academy, and Wind in the Willows Early Learning Center.
+In 2013, the festival raised over $6,200 to help procure materials and fund projects at Sunnyside Elementary, St. Paul's School, Glenridge Cooperative Nursery School, Fairmount Elementary, Wind in the Willows Preschool, St. Finn Barr Elementary School, Rooftop K-8 Alternative Public School, and Thomas Edison Charter Academy.

 For more on where the festival's proceeds go, see our grant recipients page.